Free Web Hosting by Netfirms

 Years later, their son, Joseph J. Loeffler, was inducted into military service.
 He was stationed at Camp Upton in Yaphank.
 He was put in Company K, 310th Regiment, 78th Division.
 It was known as the Lightening Division.
 The company was sent to Fort Dix in New Jersey; shortly after it went to Europe.

 Joseph was one of 18 Brentwood sons to fight in World War One.
 He was the only one from Brentwood to die in action-in St. Mihiel, France.
-He was laid to rest in the Oakwood cemetery in Bay Shore, on Brentwood Road.
+PVT.
+Loeffler died on September 22, 1918, in Thiaucourt.
+He was laid to rest in St. Patrick's cemetery in Bay Shore, on Brentwood Road.

 The Post: After the war, 15 men, all veterans of that war would go to the Bayshore Post